 End of school year party (often a pool party)

-With more than 50 boys in the troop, our Scouts are constantly advancing in all ranks, from Scout to Eagle.
+Numbering more than 50 in the troop, our Scouts are constantly advancing in all ranks, from Scout to Eagle.
 A dedicated Scoutmaster works with first year Scouts to help them achieve the Scout and Tenderfoot ranks, and often many requirements for Second Class and First Class.